learn more

 On the test bench – Coordinate measuring machines: from qualification to measurement process capability

-<p>Discussions about the accuracy of a coordinate measuring machine often already fail when defining the different terms.
-At the manufacturer's premises, the machines are calibrated and the defined specifications are checked as part of the acceptance process.
-To determine the measurement process capability, the measurement uncertainty for the respective measurement task must be estimated.</p>
+<p>Discussions about the accuracy of a coordinate measuring machine often fail at the definition of the different terms.
+The machines are calibrated by the manufacturer and the defined specifications are checked as part of the acceptance process.
+To determine the measurement process capability, the measurement uncertainty must be estimated for the respective measurement task.</p>

 File size: 1.78 MB